Chicago Rear-End Accident Lawyer | Rear-End Collisions

 You’re sitting at a red light on your way home from work, maybe thinking about what you’ll have for dinner that night, or hoping to make it in time to catch a Cubs or White Sox game on TV.
 The next thing you know, you get hit from behind.
 You’re thrown forward by the momentum.
 Your seat belt stops you from slamming into the steering wheel, but your head snaps backward from the force.
 Your neck hurts, and the rear end of your car is smashed — all because the driver behind you was driving too fast or talking on a cell phone and didn’t see you stopped there.

 If you were injured in a rear-end collision with a car or a truck, you may be feeling frustrated that someone else caused your pain and scared about how your medical bills and other expenses are going to be paid.
-A personal injury attorney may be able to help you get compensation for your medical bills, lost wages, disability, and disfigurement, pain and suffering, and loss of normal life.
+A car accident lawyer may be able to help you get compensation for your medical bills, lost wages, disability, and disfigurement, pain and suffering, and loss of normal life.

-Call a Chicago car accident attorney with our experienced team at (312) 236-2900 to schedule a free, initial consultation to discuss your situation.
-Our rear-end accident lawyers work on a contingency fee basis, meaning that you don’t owe us anything unless we win.
+Call an experienced injury lawyer in Chicago, IL from Staver Accident Injury Lawyers, P.C. at (312) 236-2900.
+Our Chicago rear-end accident lawyers offer free initial consultations and work on a contingency fee basis, meaning that you don’t owe us anything unless we win.

 Rear-end collisions are the most frequent type of car crash in Chicago, accounting for about 29 percent of all collisions, according to the Illinois Department of Transportation.
 There are nearly 80,000 rear-end collisions in the state every year that result in tens of thousands of injuries and dozens of fatalities.